ComradOrg/Comrad/README.md

 Data is deleted as soon as possible from Komrade.
 The remote Operator simply delivers the mail: incoming messages are stored in the inboxes for the accounts written to, but as soon as these accounts download their mail, they're deleted from the internet forever.
 Messages to a group inbox or 'channel' delete as soon as their founding member downloads them; from there they travel (encrypted end-to-end) through the web of trust through which members joined the group.

-### Trust
+### Webs of trust

-Group accounts or 'collectives', like @portland or @socialists, grow as old members 'vouch for' new members.
-Other Komrades can see how many times a given person has been vouched for, both within a group and overall.
-In order to join a group, at least one member must vouch for you; this minimum (or 'quorum') may grow over time.
+Group accounts or 'collectives', like @portland or @socialists, grow as existing members 'vouch for' new ones.
+Other Komrades can see how many times a given person has been vouched for, both within a group and overall, but not who has vouched for them.
+In order to join a group, at least one member must vouch for you; this minimum (or 'quorum') may grow as the group grows.

 ### Anti-profit

 Not just non-profit, we're anti-profit.

 ### Open-source